realityexpander/DragDropColumnCompose/README.md

 Reference for code from Stack Overflow from Jurij Pitulja: https://stackoverflow.com/questions/64913067/reorder-lazycolumn-items-with-drag-drop

-## Updated to use Compose Only in February 2024
+## Updated to be pure Compose in February 2024
 Updated to work with Kotlin Multi-Platform (KMP) and Compose by removing the Android specific code and replacing it with Compose specific code.